neutrons/inspired/README.md

     `tar zxvf model.tar.gz`

-5. Determine if your computer is CPU-only or equipped with GPU/CUDA.
-If you are not sure, choose the CPU-only option.
-Run:

-    `cd ./install`

-    `bash conda_env_cpu.sh` (or `bash conda_env_gpu.sh` for GPU machines).

-    (Note: It may take a while for the installation to be completed.
-If you encounter errors, you may try running the commands in the sh file one by one to diagnose.
-If you encounter an error associated with missing pydantic, please run `pip install pydantic` to install.)

-6. If all packages are installed successfully, you may now go to a working directory of your choice and start INSPIRED by running:
+5. If all packages are installed successfully, you may now go to a working directory of your choice and start INSPIRED by running:

      `inspired`